-According to the National Institute for Health & Care Excellence (NICE), before the assessment starts, health and social care professionals should explain:
+According to NICE, before the assessment starts, health and social care professionals should explain:

-- what an assessment is, what happens and how long the appointment will last. - what information they may have to share with others, in what circumstances, and how they will keep the information about you safe - > that any decision about your treatment and care will be a joint one made by you and health and social care professionals. - that you can refuse permission for any other member of staff, for example a student, to be present.
+� what an assessment is, what happens and how long the appointment will last.

+what information they may have to share with others, in what circumstances, and how they will keep the information about you safe that any decision about your treatment and care will be a joint one made by you and health and social care professionals.

+that you can refuse permission for any other member of staff, for example a student, to be present.